Castle Fortress of Almeida: Seven Years' War

 As part of the circumstances of the Seven Years' War, on 18 May 1762, Portugal declared war on France and Spain.
 By June, work on covering the casemates in the bastion of São João de Deus were progressing, although Francisco Maclean has suggested making them bomb-proof.
 On 15 June, Spain declared war on Portugal and concentrated a large number of Spanish and French along the frontiers of Beira.
-Meanwhile, work on the fortress continued, with the construction of platforms in wood and the opening of canon emplacements in the bastions.
-The excessive number of canons emplacements executed put in cause the defenses' resistance, and many had to be closed.
+Meanwhile, work on the fortress continued, with the construction of platforms in wood and the opening of cannon emplacements in the bastions.
+The excessive number of cannons emplacements executed put in cause the defenses' resistance, and many had to be closed.

 Then, the fortress was besieged by Spanish forces for nine days between 16 and the 25 August 1762.
 Known later as the Siege of Almeida, Spanish forces under the command of Count of Aranda lead a major offensive to take control of Portugal.
 The northern pincer of this force crossed the border into Portugal from Galicia, while the southern arm crossed the frontier from Ciudad Rodrigo and was soon outside Almeida.
 On the 25 August, Portuguese forces capitulated to the Spanish and advanced west towards Porto.
 This advance towards Porto was stalled due to the influx of 8,000 British troops and the Battle of Valencia de Alcántara, events which interfered with Spanish resources and supply lines.
 The Almeida fortress was garrisoned by the Spanish and held, despite the set-backs.
 Almeida remained the only major fortress still held by Spain by the end of the war.
 On 3 November 1762, the peace treaty of Fontainebleau was signed, leading to the 10 February 1763 Treaty of Paris, ending the Seven Years' War.
 As part of the treaty, on 11 April 1763 Almeida was devolved to Portugal, when Field Marshall Francisco Maclean accepted Spanish surrender, in exchange for the return of Cuba and the Philippines to Spain, which had previously been in the hands of the British.